What’s driving our work in foodservice?

 Food for Life Served Here and Supplier Scheme

-1.8 million FFLSH standard meals are served every day in schools, universities, hospitals and tourist attractions.
+2 million FFLSH meals are served every day in schools, universities, hospitals and tourist attractions.
 These meals use ingredients traceable to farm, which are sourced locally and produced more sustainably as well.
 To find out more please visit the Food For Life Served Here website.

 We work with over 180 suppliers from producers to distributors and connect them with FFLSH award holders.
 Our FFL Supplier Scheme helps business to improve sales, customer experience and win tenders.